12357-314/gentoo_rdep_analyzer/README.md

 emerge --pretend --verbose --emptytree --depclean > ~/emerge_rdeps.txt
 ```

-Or a virtual environment can be created to install the package to.
+Or a virtual environment can be created to install the package into.

 ```
 cd gentoo_rdep_analyzer